 Shoots - Preschool - 3 - 4yrs - Shoots is for children who are potty trained and developmentally ready for the structure of preschool.
 Teachers holding an education degree provide focused centers that reflect math, writing, and literacy curriculum.

 Sunbeams - Pre-K - 4yrs + older - This room is structured to prepare the children for Kindergarten and become comfortable in a larger classroom setting.
 Our lead teacher offers 15 years of Kindergarten teaching experience along with a special education background.
 This classroom follows the Austin ISD school calendar and provides optional care during most school holiday closings.
 (See center calendar for available holiday care)

 Hannah’s World provides developmentally and age-appropriate daily plans for each classroom.
 We want your child to learn to sit when it is appropriate, but feel that many fundamental lessons are learned through play (problem solving, sharing, cleaning up, organizing, etc.).
 Time is made each day for both independent play and group work.
 We also like to enhance our learning through centers (blocks, dramatic play, cars, puzzles, games, and sensory activities), music, crafts, literacy, exercise and outdoor play.
 Each week, we center around a particular theme around which our teachers plan activities.

 Having a cohesive curriculum throughout a program not only benefits children, but also helps the teachers as they develop their lesson plans.
-God has blessed us tremendously here at Hannah’s World with experienced teachers, so while we have a few set curriculum in place to connect all of our rooms, our teachers will tend to incorporate what works well for them and for the specific needs of the children in their care.
+God has blessed us tremendously here at Hannah’s World with experienced teachers, so while we have set curricula in place to connect all of our rooms, our teachers incorporate what works well based on the specific needs of the children in their care.

-- Letters being taught in a sequence that makes sense developmentally
+Letters are taught in a sequence that are developmentally appropriate for early learners